Skip to main content

 What to expect if making a complaint

-Formal Stage 2: If you are dissatisfied with our response at Stage 1, we will progress your complaint to Stage 2.
-At this stage, your complaint will be looked at by a manager who will contact you within 48 hours to understand the problem.
-We aim to resolve your complaint within 10 working days, but the investigation may take longer and we will agree a timescale with you.
+Stage 2: Complaint Review: If you are dissatisfied with our response at Stage 1, you can progress your complaint to Stage 2.
+At this stage, your complaint will be reviewed by a Director, who will contact you within 5 working days to understand the problem.
+We aim to resolve your complaint within 20 working days but if the investigation may take longer, we will agree a timescale with you.

 Your responsibility